Shannyn Sossamon: 2006–08: Wristcutters and Moonlight

 Sossamon was cast as the female lead in the indie romantic black comedy Wristcutters: A Love Story, which was based on an Etgar Keret short story and co-starred Patrick Fugit, revolving around two characters who fall in love in purgatory after committing suicide.
 It was shown at both The Sundance Film Festival and The Seattle International Film Festival Awards in early 2006, before going on to open in a limited theatrical run in October 2007.
 The movie premiered to popular and critical acclaim, garnering a cult following since then.
 Sossamon, similarly, received positive feedback for her performance; Variety felt she made her character "feisty and alluring" in a "resigned goth-girl kind of way", while Matthew Turner of View London remarked that she "gives her best performance to date."
-Wristcutters was nominated for several awards, including Sundance's Grand Jury Prize, two Independent Spirit Awards, and the Humanitas Prize.

 She appeared as Maggie, Jack Black's girlfriend in Nancy Meyers' romantic comedy The Holiday.
 The movie co-starred Kate Winslet, Cameron Diaz, and Jude Law, and premiered in December 2006.
-It was a major commercial success, with US$205,135,324 grossed worldwide.
+It was a commercial success, with US$205 million grossed worldwide.
 On January 2, 2007, she debuted on Courteney Cox's drama series Dirt on FX.
 She played Kira Klay, a troubled young drug-addicted actress who kills herself after realizing that she is pregnant.
 She appears in the pilot episode and four more episodes as a ghostly figment of Ian Hart's character's imagination, becoming a sort of love interest.
 Her last airdate was on March 27, 2007 (episode "Ita Missa Est").
 She also starred in the horror movie Catacombs as Victoria, a young woman trying to find her way out of the Paris Catacombs while being pursued by a killer.
 It received a theatrical release in countries like Italy and Japan throughout 2007, but came out directly-to-DVD in United States in February 2008.
 Catacombs and Sossamon generated mostly negative reviews; About.com wrote that her "Ambien-induced acting doesn't help matters", and DVD Verdict stated: "This film is all Sossamon and I feel for her.
 Aside from the uninspired twist finale, her performance is comprised [sic] solely of gasping and looking worried and furrowing her brow and screaming and gazing worriedly at her flickering flashlight".